Donor-Advised Funds | Veterinarians Without Borders

 A man in a rice hat leans over to pick rice at sunset.

-Donor-Advised Funds: A Flexible Way to Support Veterinarians Without Borders Canada
+A flexible way to support Veterinarians Without Borders Canada

 What is a Donor-Advised Fund (DAF)?

-A Donor-Advised Fund (DAF) is a charitable giving vehicle that allows donors to make charitable contributions, receive an immediate tax benefit, and then recommend grants from the fund over time.
-It's an easy, cost-effective way to manage your charitable giving.
+A Donor-Advised Fund (DAF) is a charitable giving vehicle that allows donors to make a charitable contributions, receive an immediate tax benefit, and then recommend grants from the fund over time.
+It's a simple and effective way to manage your philanthropy.

 Benefits of using a DAF